Jose-MPM/Notes/Courses/English Vi/English VI.md

 	- Only remember that 90% of the time, you will use a gerund as the subject or complement of a sentence.
 	- look:
 		+ Learning is important. normal subject
+			- I loved her
     	+ To learn is important. abstract subject - less common
     	+ The most important thing is learning. normal complement
     	+ The most important thing is to learn. abstract complement - less common

-- As the object of a sentence, it is more difficult to choose between a gerund or an infinitive.
-In such situations, gerunds and infinitives are not normally interchangeable[/inerchang-able].
+- As the object of a sentence, it is more difficult to choose(chuss) between a gerund or an infinitive.
+In such situations, gerunds and infinitives are not normally interchangeable[/interchen-yable].
 Usually, the main verb in the sentence determines whether you use a gerund or an infinitive.
 	- look:
 		+ He enjoys swimming.
-"Enjoy" requires a gerund.
+"Enjoy" requires(ricuaiers) a gerund.
     	+ He wants to swim.
 "Want" requires an infinitive.

 - Some verbs are followed by gerunds as objects.